Kernel Ridge Regression Inference: Introduction and related work

-We study a regularized, non-parametric regression estimator for general data---e.g.~permutations, images, and graphs---called kernel ridge regression.
-Kernel ridge regression (KRR) is ubiquitous in data science, and several recent works advocate for its use in econometric problems.\footnote{ See e.g.~\citet{kasy2018optimal} for an application to optimal taxation, as well as \citet{nie2021quasi} and \citet{singh2020kernel} for estimation of conditional average treatment effects. } However, its inferential theory is not fully known, limiting its role in empirical economic research.
-Our research question is how to compute sharp, uniform confidence bands for KRR, with arbitrary regressors.
+We study a regularized, nonparametric regression estimator for nonstandard data---such as preferences, sequences, and graphs---called kernel ridge regression.
+Kernel ridge regression is ubiquitous in data science, and it has a practical, closed form expression \citep{kimeldorf1971some}.
+Several recent works advocate for its use in econometric problems \citep{kasy2018optimal,nie2021quasi,singh2020kernel}.
+However, its inferential theory is not fully known, limiting its role in economic research.

-Our results allow economists to flexibly conduct estimation and inference with ranked preference data.
-Individual preferences, truthfully reported as rankings over a set of choices, are increasingly available for empirical research due to the widespread adoption of strategy-proof matching mechanisms in education, medicine, and technology.
-However, they remain challenging for traditional econometric methods due to their massive ambient dimension.\footnote{For example, an indicator for each possible preference over $p$ schools would require $p!$ indicators.} Our method exploits latent, low-dimensional structure in ranked preferences, without needing to estimate an underlying choice model.

-We apply these ideas to an important question in education economics: do students choose schools based upon ``vertical'' school quality or ``horizontal'' student-school compatibility?
-This question speaks to the welfare consequences of school choice reforms \citep{bau2022estimating, angrist2023choice}.
-We provide a test that uses KRR to directly analyze ranked preference data from centralized school assignment, with valid inference.